-Inspection Date Corporation Yard Name (1x/year required) Inspection Findings/Results Follow-up Actions Parks Corporation Yard 9/15/2015 Hay waddles meant to contain debris are in need of replacement.
-Will replace hay waddles before the start of the rainy season.
-Public Services 9/28/2015 Inspection requirements within each subsection were checked as complete, marked with N/A if the requirement did not pertain to the Public Services Corporation Yard, and notes were added to inspection requirements where appropriate.
-In Section B, it was noted that vehicle washing does not occur under a roof or in a building, however the wash rack drain is plumbed to the Sanitary Sewer.
-Also in Section B, it was noted that we do not have a vehicle washing system, however the drain inlet in the wash rack is cleaned weekly.
-In Section C, there was one undeterminable requirement related to the draining of fluids from wrecked vehicles.
-There were no wrecked vehicles in the Public Services Corporation Yard during the inspection, however the Central Garage does not drain the fluid from wrecked vehicles unless they are leaking fluid upon arrival.
-In such instances appropriate measures to collect the fluid and prevent spills would be taken.
-None of the requirements were marked in Section D, as fuel dispensing does not occur in the Public Services Corporation Yard.
-Section F: The element regarding the storage of rubbish and recyclables under a roof is not possible due to the space constraints within the Public Services Corporation Yard and the types of equipment that use and are used to remove material from the area.
-Additional Note in this section that the dumpster area is cleared on a daily bases and loaded in dumpster that is also emptied daily.
-In Section G, the element regarding the covering of stockpiles of raw material when not in use is not met, however the storage yard adjacent to the Public Services Corporation Yard where the raw materials are kept utilizes infiltration as a treatment measure.
-Furthermore, straw waddles are installed around the perimeter of the storage yard, except at the two entry/exit gates.
-No follow up actions required.
+Maintenan Municipal \ d Equipment ce and Repair / /ehicle and pment Parking There were no wrecked vehicles in the Public Works Corporation Yard during the inspection; however, the Central Garage does not drain the fluid from wrecked vehicles unless they are leaking fluid upon arrival.
+In such instances, appropriate measures to collect the fluid and prevent spills would be taken.
+Waste and Storage Recycling Storage of rubbish and recyclables under a roof is not possible due to the space constraints within the Public Works Corporation Yard and the types of equipment that use and are used to remove material from the area.
+The dumpster area is cleared on a daily bases and loaded in dumpster that is also emptied daily.
+Outdoor M aterial Storage The covering of stockpiles of raw material when not in use was not met, however, the storage yard adjacent to the Public Works Corporation Yard where the raw materials are kept utilizes infiltration as a treatment measure.
+Straw wattles are installed around the perimeter of the storage yard, except at the two entry/exit gates, which have a berm to stop runoff into street.